PrivateGER/PTools/README.md

-# RubyProjects
+# PTools
-Assorted Ruby Stuff that doesn't need a dedicated repo.
-The directorys can be seen as a repo.
+A Ruby program for numerous uses, such as currently:
+-Bulk-Hashing
+-Hashcracking